 The solutions favoured by theses denominations were based on teh range of factors indicated above.
 For instance, the uniqueness of Catholicism as the one 'true' church was strongly presented by Cardinal Patrick Francis Moran; the inclusive strength of Anglicanism as a 'comprehensive' church was fostered by Archbishop William Saumarez Smith; and the idea that their church was 'chosen' to preach the gospel and engage in a war with evil was nurtured by the Wesleyan weekly newspaper.
 Nominally, these three denominations included eight out of every ten people in New South Wales.
 In order to illustrate the deteminative role which eschatological thought may assume in a religious group, Adventist ideas as expressed by Ellen Gould White are examined in relation to her idea of a 'remnant' church.

 Each denomination was strongly persuaded by the merits of its own stance, and unconvinced by the strengths of the other religious options.
 Thus, Christianity tended to remain institutionalised and divided; it was therefore, often unattractive to secular Australians.
 It seemed more appropriate for each subculture of Christians to maintain its boundaries rather than to search for and promote a coherent religion directed toward meeting the evident human needs in colonial society.
 The experience of Christianity in nineteenth-century Australia illustrates the power of ideas to motivate and restrain believers; it also demonstrates the continuing usefulness of Niebuhr's analysis and the necessity for a constant reappraisal of 'the enduring problem'.

 Patrick, A. (1991).
-Christianity and culture in colonial Australia: selected Catholic, Wesleyan and Adventist perspectives, 1891-1900.
-(Phd Thesis).
+Christianity and culture in colonial Australia: selected Catholic, Wesleyan and Adventist perspectives, 1891-1900 (Doctoral thesis).
 University of Newcastle, Newcastle, Australia.